dreality-studio/payload-sdk-cloudflare-sveltekit/README.md

 ## Step 4 - Test with local development

-Go to home page and expect the fetched data form Payload SDK to show on home page http://localhost:5173
+Go to http://localhost:5173 to see the fetched data from Payload SDK

 ```
 pnpm dev